 Steep slopes need to be vegetated to prevent erosion of sediment.
 Hydroseeding sprays seed and a sticky mulch that adheres to soil.
 It can be an effective way to quickly prevent erosion and establish vegetation.

-Check the Maintenance Agreement for the correct slope.
+correct slope.
 Regrading and slope protection with rock may be required.

 Overgrown vegetation, especially invasive plants like cattails, should be removed and replaced with the correct plantings.
 Larger jobs may require a contractor and/or special equipment.